 Other claims.
 We are subject to the possibility of loss contingencies arising in the ordinary course of business.
 These include but are not limited to: warranty costs on our products not covered by insurance, breach of contract claims, tax claims beyond assessed uncertain tax positions as well as claims for environmental damages.
 We are also exposed to numerous legal risks which until now have not resulted in legal disputes and proceedings.
 These include risks related to product recalls, environment, anti-trust, anti-corruption and competition as well as other compliance regulations.
 We may also face claims in the event of breaches of law committed by individual employees or third parties.
 In determining loss contingencies, we consider the likelihood of a loss of an asset or the occurrence of a liability, as well as our ability to reasonably estimate the amount of such loss or liability.
 An estimated loss is recorded when we believe that it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 We regularly re-evaluate any losses and claims and determine whether our provisions need to be adjusted based on the current information available to us.
-As of December 31, 2019, based on our current evaluation of ongoing litigation and claims we face, we have not estimated any amounts that could have a material impact on our results of operations and financial condition with respect to either probable or possible risks.
+As at December 31, 2020, based on our current evaluation of ongoing litigation and claims we face, we have not estimated any amounts that could have a material impact on our results of operations and financial condition with respect to either probable or possible risks.
 In the event we are unable to accurately estimate the amount of such loss in a correct and timely manner, this could have a material adverse effect on our results of operations or financial condition at the time such loss was to materialize.
 For further details of our legal proceedings refer to "Item 8.
-Financial Information - Legal Proceedings" and Note 26 to our Consolidated Financial Condition at the time such loss was to materialize.
+Financial Information - Legal Proceedings" and Note 27 to our Consolidated Financial Statements

-Fiscal Year 2019
+Fiscal Year 2020

 Under Article 35 of our Articles of Association, our financial year extends from January 1 to December 31, which is the period end of each fiscal year.
-In 2019, the first quarter ended on March 30, the second quarter ended on June 29, the third quarter ended on September 28 and the fourth quarter ended on December 31.
-In 2020, the first quarter will end on March 28, the second quarter will end on June 27, the third quarter will end on December 31.
-Based on our fiscal calendar, the distribution of our revenues and expenses by quarter may be unbalanced due to a different number of days in the various quarters of the fiscal year and can also differ from equivalent prior years' periods, as illustrated in the below table for the years 2018, 2019 and 2020.
+In 2020, the first quarter ended on March 28, the second quarter ended on June 27, the third quarter ended on September 26 and the fourth quarter ended on December 31.
+In 2021, the first quarter will end on April 3, the second quarter will end on July 3, the third quarter will end on October 2 and the fourth quarter will end on December 31.
+Based on our fiscal calendar, the distribution of our revenues and expenses by quarter may be unbalanced due to a different number of days in the various quarters of the fiscal year and can also differ from equivalent prior years' periods, as illustrated in the below table for the years 2019, 2020 and 2021.

-Q1 Q2 Q3 Q4
+Q1 1 Q2 Q3 Q4

 Days

-2018 90 91 91 93

 2019 89 91 91 94

 2020 88 91 91 96

+2021 93 91 91 90

-2019 Business Overview
+2020 Business Overview